Elizabeth Garrett Anderson (1836-1917) was an English physician and a pioneer for women’s rights in medicine.

 - Still determined to obtain a medical degree, Elizabeth went to France and in 1870 became the first woman to graduate in Medicine at the University of Paris.

-- On her return to England, she was appointed Physician to the East London Hospital for Children.
+- On returning to England, Elizabeth was appointed Physician to the East London Hospital for Children.

-- In 1872 Elizabeth co-founded the New Hospital for Women in London staffed entirely by women, to provide medical and surgical care to women in poverty, which soon grew to a 42-bed hospital.
+- In 1872 Elizabeth co-founded the New Hospital for Women in London.
+It was staffed entirely by women and provided medical and surgical care to women in poverty.

-- In 1873 Elizabeth became the first female member of the British Medical Association, before the BMA’s subsequent vote against the admission of any further women.
+- Elizabeth became the first female member of the British Medical Association.

 - In 1874 she helped establish the London School of Medicine for Women: the first teaching institution specifically intended to train women for degrees.